 - To improve conversational skills.

 - To get news feeds and reminders customized to your liking and schedule respectively.

-Many companies have incorporated chatbots into their website, online or call services to answer simple doubts of the customers.
+Many companies have incorporated chatbots into their website, online, or call services to answer simple doubts of the customers.
 The customer is only diverted to a real-life assistant if the problem cannot be solved by the chatbot.
 This saves a lot of time and is a more economically viable option for companies.
-It also enables companies to offer a 24/7 customer support service that eliminates the chance of human error and is customizable to the requirements of the company.
-These factors lead to a better customer engagement.
+AI Chatbot also enables companies to offer a 24/7 customer support service that eliminates the chance of human error and is customizable to the requirements of the company.
+These factors lead to better customer engagement.